nokia/SReXperts/hackathon/activities/srlinux-b-streaming-telemetry/README.md

 - Time-series Database (e.g. Prometheus) to collect, store and aggregate the collected metrics.
 - Visualization tool (e.g. Grafana) to visualize the collected data and run queries on top of it.

 gNMI is a modern gRPC-based network management interface that is currently the most popular protocol to collect Streaming Telemetry data from the networking devices.
-It is imoprtant to understand, that Streaming Telemetry with gNMI operates on the configuration and state data streamed from the network devices, but it does not provide flow extraction/sampling like netflow/ipfix.
+It is important to understand, that Streaming Telemetry with gNMI operates on the configuration and state data streamed from the network devices, but it does not provide flow extraction/sampling like netflow/ipfix.

 ## Objective

 The goal of this exercise is to let you get familiar with streaming telemetry on SR Linux by making use of gNMI (gRPC Network Management Interface) to retrieve data from the nodes using a gNMI client tool called [gNMIc](https://gnmic.openconfig.net/).
-You will then learn how the telemetry stack works by collecting additional data and visualize these in Grafana.
-By the end of this lab, you will learn:
+You will learn how the telemetry stack works by collecting additional data and visualize these in Grafana, and in particular:

 - differences between SNMP and streaming telemetry
 - how to identify and subscribe to streaming telemetry metrics